Hilmar Veigar Pétursson interview — Why CCP thinks Iceland and South Korea are a good mix

 Petursson: We’re very excited.
 Like I said at the beginning, we found a lot of synergies between the two companies.
 If you make hardcore MMOs your company is very much shaped by that.

-GamesBeat: Where are you as far as number of users on EVE Online?
+GamesBeat: Where are you as far as number of users on Eve Online?

-Petursson: EVE has held its position since the move to free-to-play.
+Petursson: Eve has held its position since the move to free-to-play.
 It was a very successful move for us.
 Right now our main focus is on the re-release in China.
 Of course, we have big updates planned up ahead.
-We still see a lot of opportunity in EVE.
+We still see a lot of opportunity in Eve.
 It’s been an amazing 15 years.
-We’re laying down plans now for a third decade of EVE Online, which sounds like absolute madness when you say it, but it makes all the sense in the world based on how the numbers have been trending.
+We’re laying down plans now for a third decade of Eve Online, which sounds like absolute madness when you say it, but it makes all the sense in the world based on how the numbers have been trending.

 GamesBeat: We’re still seeing some huge battles going on.

-Petursson: Yeah, this summer has been an absolute record in terms of warfare in EVE Online.
-We had the biggest battle in the history of EVE in January, but throughout the summer we’ve had numerous big engagements.
+Petursson: Yeah, this summer has been an absolute record in terms of warfare in Eve Online.
+We had the biggest battle in the history of Eve in January, but throughout the summer we’ve had numerous big engagements.
 People have been bringing out their super-capitals in numbers we haven’t seen in years.
 It’s been a very exciting summer for us.
 We’re making sure all the servers are up and running, getting them to cope with what’s going on.
 We’re reinforcing that plan.

 GamesBeat: Is the game still well into the hundreds of thousands of players?